 If you’re looking for a free Pinterest scheduler, then you’ve come to the right place.
-I’m going to share 3 ways to schedule pins for FREE to your Pinterest account, so you can up your Pinterest marketing game.
+I’m going to share multiple ways to schedule pins for FREE to your Pinterest account, so you can up your Pinterest marketing game.

 Pinterest is a search engine with millions of daily users looking for the next best idea to improve their life in one way or another.
 If you’re a blogger, then there’s a good chance you can reach a new audience on Pinterest, if you know how to properly distribute your content!

 Pinterest rewards users who are regularly active on the platform.
 It’s better to post once a day for a week, than 10 times in one day out of the week according to the Pinterest algorithm.

 Scheduling your pins in advance ensures you remain active on the platform in Pinterest’s eyes!

 - Read how I use Tailwind to drive traffic here

 - Schedule your first 100 pins for free using Tailwind here

 While I love using Tailwind for my bigger websites and find it very affordable for what it does, I don’t use Tailwind for all my blogs.
 Tailwind is best for bloggers with large amounts of visual content that need to be distributed to 3 or more boards on a regular basis.

 If you’re just getting started with Pinterest or if you publish a small amount of non-visual content each month, then you may not want to invest in a powerful tool like Tailwind just yet.
 In those cases, a free Pinterest scheduler may be a better option for you.